 The point is, the chest is still working during the bench press – just not the way (or nearly as much) as most people think it does.

-It also wouldn't hurt to try this every once in a while.
+It also wouldn't hurt to try this trick every once in a while.

 Also, after spilling a lot of digital ink on lifting the weight, it’s only fair we mention lowering it.
 Chest activation was higher during the lowering phase, as the chest worked to slow the bar’s descent.